Transformer: Early series circuit transformer distribution

 Induction coils with open magnetic circuits are inefficient at transferring power to loads.
-Until about 1880, the paradigm for AC power transmission from a high voltage supply to a low voltage load was a series circuit.
+Until the turn of the 20th century, the paradigm for AC power transmission from a high voltage supply to a low voltage load was a series circuit.
 Open-core transformers with a ratio near 1:1 were connected with their primaries in series to allow use of a high voltage for transmission while presenting a low voltage to the lamps.
 The inherent flaw in this method was that turning off a single lamp (or other electric device) affected the voltage supplied to all others on the same circuit.
 Many adjustable transformer designs were introduced to compensate for this problematic characteristic of the series circuit, including those employing methods of adjusting the core or bypassing the magnetic flux around part of a coil.

 Efficient, practical transformer designs did not appear until the 1880s, but within a decade, the transformer would be instrumental in the war of the currents, and in seeing AC distribution systems triumph over their DC counterparts, a position in which they have remained dominant ever since.

 Shell form transformer.
 Sketch used by Uppenborn to describe ZBD engineers' 1885 patents and earliest articles.

 Core form, front; shell form, back.
 Earliest specimens of ZBD-designed high-efficiency constant-potential transformers manufactured at the Ganz factory in 1885.